-- Through this webinar, attendees will: - Deepen their knowledge on the health and academic benefits and current state of physical education and physical activity (PE/PA) in schools. - Learn about a Comprehensive School Physical Activity Program (CSPAP) - Understand the role of Springboard to Active Schools in promoting active school environments in school districts and schools across the country.
+- Through this webinar, attendees will: - Deepen their knowledge on the health and academic benefits and current state of physical education and physical activity (PE/PA) in schools. - Learn about a Comprehensive School Physical Activity Program (CSPAP). - Understand their role in promoting active school environments in school districts and schools across the country.